 All pupils in Years 7 and 8 are assessed using GL Assessment’s reading test https://www.gl-assessment.co.uk/products/new-group-reading-test-ngrt .The assessment helps highlight which pupils require support with their reading.
 This support is provided in different ways depending on the need of each pupil.
 This could include reading support in the library, phonics lessons and sound training intervention.
 Some pupils also receive an extra timetabled English lesson, focusing on key literacy skills and comprehension.

 Oracy is a key focus across the Academy and we aim to develop pupils’ speaking and listening skills, confidence, and ability to express ideas.
 Oracy tasks are embedded across tutor time activities and curriculum areas.
-The Talk Toolkit is displayed in all classrooms to remind pupils of the expectations and guidelines that facilitate a positive discussion.
-Pupils are also provided with sentence starters to scaffold their responses, and the word wall offers key subject vocabulary that our students can use to articulate their ideas.
+The Talk Toolkit can be found in pupil planners to remind pupils of the expectations and guidelines that facilitate a positive discussion.
+Pupils are also provided with key subject vocabulary that our students can use to articulate their ideas.